FINANCIAL AID PRESENTATION FOR SENIORS & FAMILIES

 Financial Aid is a federally funded program.
 To qualify, you must complete a Free Application for Federal Student Aid (FAFSA).

 The federal government prefers the online version, and you will get a faster response if you file online.
-You can fill out the FAFSA beginning October 1st of your senior year.
+You can fill out the FAFSA beginning October 1st of your senior year (the date is changing in 2023, stay tuned for more info!)

-IT IS BEST TO COMPLETE THE FAFSA is BEFORE THANKSGIVING BREAK!
+IT IS BEST TO COMPLETE THE FAFSA AS SOON AS POSSIBLE!
 Do not wait until April to complete your FAFSA.
 Many colleges have deadlines for financial aid, and the money will get allocated to those who apply early.
 Thus, you and your parents will need to use ESTIMATES of your income.

 Click on the video below to learn more about the FAFSA: